abinit/abinit/doc/tutorial/eph4isotc.md

 ```

 We now focus on the vibrational properties of MgB$_2$.
-In principle, one can compute phonon frequencies either with *anaddb* or *abinit* in EPH mode.
+In principle, one can compute phonon frequencies either with *anaddb* or *abinit*.
 However, for many applications, it is much easier
 to automate the entire process by invoking *anaddb* via the |abiview| script
-To compute the phonon band structure using the DDB produced on the 4x4x4 $\qq$-mesh, use
+To compute the phonon band structure using the DDB file produced on the 4x4x4 $\qq$-mesh, use

 ```sh
 abiview.py ddb MgB2_eph4isotc/flow_mgb2_phonons/w1/outdata/out_DDB